BlenderVR/manual/manual/installation/development.rst

 Blender-VR requires a modified version of `Blender <http://www.blender.org>`_.
 You can download a pre-compiled version of Blender for your system

+To simply download the Blender required to your platform check the `User Installation <installation.html#acquiring-blender>`_ guide.
 Most of the time you won't need to modify and rebuild Blender, so those instructions are specified separately.